-De Blasio Will Reinstitute COVID-19 Lockdown in 9 NYC Neighborhoods
+De Blasio Plans to Reinstitute COVID-19 Lockdown in 9 NYC Neighborhoods

 - 11415 (Kew Gardens)

-De Blasio also said Sunday that indoor dining would be halted in 11 additional Zip Codes where COVID-19 spread remains a “real concern.”
+Here is the a look at the COVID-19 test positivity rate in those areas:

-The mayor said that shuls and other house of worships will not be required to close.
+The mayor said that shuls and other house of worships will not be required to close in these Zip Codes.

-The lockdown will however close 100 public and 200 private schools in the affected Zip Codes.
+The lockdown will, however, close 100 public and 200 private schools in the affected Zip Codes.
 Students will be able to return to the schools on Monday and Tuesday so that teachers can go over remote-learning plans with them.
 The schools will be able to switch to all-remote classes for as little as two weeks, or as many as four weeks, the mayor said, depending on how the lockdown affects each individual community’s COVID-19 test positivity rate.

 This is a breaking news story and this post will be updated throughout with more information and further developments.